haiduc77/IE_SimpleTest/README.md

 - Fill in the required parameters in the ***.template.json** - applicationNam / svcPlanName / sqlServerName / sqldbNam
 - As default the action .yml file is set to be trigered on-demand **[workflow_dispatch]** but you can change it to trigger on the **[push]** action by changing the "on:" parameter
 - In the Action section on you repository you will see the workflow displayed **Deploy Infrastructure and Web application | SQL(SERVER AND DB) | APP SERVICE | APP PLAN | APP METRICS | WEP APP** -
-- Execute the workflow and the infrastrcuture + web application will be deployed in you environment
+- Execute the workflow and the infrastructure + web application will be deployed in your environment

 **NOTES**